Influenza and COVID-19 Updates

 October marked the start of the 2024-2025 Influenza season.
 It’s more important than ever to ensure you are protecting your health and the health of your loved ones with proper infection prevention measures.
 PDI is invested in providing you with the most up-to-date information as it becomes available.
 Please continue to visit this page for ongoing updates regarding the status of the COVID-19 pandemic and the Influenza virus!

-U.S. Influenza Activity is elevated across most of the country – Week ending February 1, 20251
+U.S. Influenza Activity is elevated across the country – Week ending March 15, 20251

-• As of February 1, reports of Influenza-Like Illness remains elevated and continues to increase across most of the country.
+• As of March 1, reports of Influenza-Like Illness remains elevated nationally.

-• Ten pediatric deaths associated with influenza have been reported this week.
+• Seventeen pediatric deaths associated with influenza have been reported this week.

-• As of February1, the test positivity rate is 5.5% for the past week, which is a decrease from the previous week.
+• As of March 15, the test positivity rate is 3.4% for the past week, which is a decrease from the previous week.

 Helpful Prevention Tips: